Transparent Language

 The ‘Grammar Tips’ as they are called are nineteen videos which are forty seconds to two minutes in length and while they at least give you some pointers on how Russian works, they don’t delve into much detail, are quite dry and boring and seem more like an afterthought than anything else.

-I did however quite enjoy using the Alphabet Explorer which is a game that teaches you the Cyrillic alphabet.
+I did quite enjoy using the Alphabet Explorer which is a game that teaches you the Cyrillic alphabet.

 Under ‘Browse’ there is also a ‘Grammar Reference’ section and here you can find a bit more (not much though) information on conjugations, prepositions, pronouns, adverbs, and adjectives, etc.